 Not only is sharing a more budget-friendly idea, it’s also great to try more than one dish.
 As a family of six, we often purchase two platters and a side (like a salad or appetizer) to share between us when we’re at Disneyland.
 This way we can all try a little bit of everything and it’s more cost-effective.

 A big platter shared between two or more is usually your best bet when it comes to Disneyland food prices and large portion-sizes.
-If there are more than two in your group, you might want to order more than one platter or an additional side dish to share between you.
+If there are more than three in your group, you might want to order more than one platter or an additional side dish to share between you.
 These are my go-to platters for the best food to share at Disneyland.

 - Cocina Cucamonga Mexican Grill is a family favorite for us, with heaping portions of grilled meats, tortillas, tamales, rice and beans.

 - You can also opt in for Mexican at Rancho Del Zocalo Restaurant where you can order enchiladas and tacos.

 - French Market Restaurant is another family favorite.
 We love to order the Cajun-Style Meatloaf and French Market Chicken and share it between us all.

 - Flo’s V8 Cafe is known for their homey cooking and large platters like BBQ Pork Ribs and Rotisserie Chicken.

 - Choose a few skewer platters from Paradise Garden Grill to split.
 Each plate also comes with rice pilaf, cucumber salad and pita bread.

 - The River Belle Terrace serves platters large enough for splitting, including a Sausage Link Combo and Pulled Pork Sandwich.